• Horizontal Logo

 2 Semesters, 1 Credit, Full Time Course (Grades 10-12)

 Curriculum for this course follows the AP Calculus BC curriculum set by the College Board and is designed to prepare students for the AP Calculus BC exam in May.
 This is a rigorous course covering the topics included in the AP Calculus AB course in greater detail and completely covering the calculus of a single variable.
 Additional topics include: properties of functions given in parametric, polar, and vector form, more applications of integrals and integration techniques, and a thorough study on infinite series.
 Students in this course are expected to purchase a TI-84 graphing calculator.
-Prerequisite: Minimum grade of A in Precalculus Honors or Calculus.
-Department recommendation required.

 • AP Computer Science A